 1983 interview published in the AIA Journal, Lin explained her inspiration, “I thought about what death is, what a loss is.
 A sharp pain that lessens with time, but can never quite heal over.
 A scar.
 The idea occurred to me there on the site.
 Take a knife and cut open the earth, and with time the grass would heal it.”

-The U.S. Capitol’s design was selected President Washington in 1793.
+The U.S. Capitol’s design was selected by President Washington in 1793.
 Construction quickly began but they had to start over after the British burned it in the War of 1812.
 Like so many buildings in DC, it is classic Greek and Roman, the neoclassical style favored by Thomas Jefferson as befitting a modern empire.
-In fact he wanted the Capitol to be patterned after the Roman Pantheon.
-It has what might be called an intimidating charm of imposing size, symbolism and history.
-Expanded many times to its present 4 acres and 600 rooms, its most famous addition was the cast iron dome in 1858 weighing almost 9,000,000 pounds.
-Inside are of course the chambers of the House of Representatives and the Senate, the home of the Legislative Branch of the U.S. Government.
+In fact, he wanted the Capitol to be patterned after the Roman Pantheon.
+It has what might be called an intimidating charm of imposing size, symbolism, and history.
+Expanded many times to its present 4 acres and 600 rooms, its most famous addition was the cast-iron dome in 1858 weighing almost 9,000,000 pounds.
+Inside is of course the chambers of the House of Representatives and the Senate, the home of the Legislative Branch of the U.S. Government.
 Lesser known is the impressive collection of art accumulated and donated over the years.
-The Hall of Statuary is breathtaking as is the fresco in the Rotunda painted by Italian Constatino Brumidi in the Di sotto in sù (seen from below) style depicting the Apotheosis of Washington entering heaven with an escort of Roman gods representing among others War, Science and Agriculture.
+The Hall of Statuary is breathtaking as is the fresco in the Rotunda painted by Italian Constantino Brumidi in the Di sotto in sù (seen from below) style depicting the Apotheosis of Washington entering heaven with an escort of Roman gods representing among others War, Science and Agriculture.

 Construction of the original Presidential residence began in 1702.
 It was nothing like the current version, especially being not white but a grayish Georgia mansion.
-Its first tenants were the second President, John Adams and wife Abigail.
-The British torched it in 1812 and Hoban rebuilt it but I wasn’t til a major renovation in 1824 that the portico and pillars turned the modest Georgian home into a neoclassical white building.
-The West Wing burned in 1929 and with is rebuilding it became what we know today.
+Its first tenants were the second President, John Adams, and wife Abigail.
+The British torched it in 1812 and Hoban rebuilt it but it wasn’t until a major renovation in 1824 that the portico and pillars turned the modest Georgian home into a neoclassical white building.
+The West Wing burned in 1929 and with its rebuilding, it became what we know today.
 The whitewashed sandstone walls are the originals.
-Inside it contains 132 rooms, 28 fireplaces and 32 bathrooms, Interesting trivia: running water was not installed until 1835.
+Inside it contains 132 rooms, 28 fireplaces, and 32 bathrooms, Interesting trivia: running water was not installed until 1835.